jmb12686/docker-kibana/README.md

 1. Tweak the `apt install` blocks.
 I had to break them apart while debugging hanging build.

-2. Evaluate options to speed up build.  npm build of `nodegit` and `ctags` take very long, potential options include:

-    * Extracting / caching the compiled `nodegit` and `ctags` download the cached binaries during build.

-    * Investigate if bumping Kibana to newer version would eliminate the dependencies.
-See post regarding this topic <https://discuss.elastic.co/t/installing-kibana-on-a-raspberry-pi-4-using-raspbian-buster/202612/7>

-3. Break the dockerfile into multistage build, push builder stage as described here: <https://pythonspeed.com/articles/faster-multi-stage-builds/>
+2. Break the dockerfile into multistage build, push builder stage as described here: <https://pythonspeed.com/articles/faster-multi-stage-builds/>

 ## How to Build